TechNejad/TEST-mars-expedition-planning_agentic-llm-simulation/README.md

 ## Current Status

 This is still a work in progress!
-I've implemented the basic simulation and it's running, but there are several things I still want to improve:
+I've implemented the basic simulation, and it's running, but there are several things I still want to improve:
 - Make the agent personalities more distinct
-- Improve the internal reasoning
+- Improve the internal reasoning and maybe give agents a basic memory function
 - Add more realistic Mars mission constraints
 - Create better visualizations of the results

-## How to Run

-1. Open the Colab notebook in `/notebooks`
-2. Make sure to select a GPU runtime
-3. Run all cells in sequence
-4. Results will be saved as CSV and HTML files